 Can a nonprofit that is developing or piloting a new program that is not evidence backed yet do well?

 We understand that staff time is not free, and as a result each audit imposes a cost on the nonprofit.
-Generally, we estimate 3-5 hours of time from senior management, 2-3 hours from a few other key staff, and 20-30 hours of time from a designated audit lead within the nonprofit.
-We believe the end product – a rating with which to fundraise if the nonprofit passes and private guidance to management on how to strengthen programs and systems for all nonprofits – justifies the cost.
-We do everything possible to minimize the burden on the audited nonprofit.
+Generally, we estimate 3-5 hours of time from senior management, 5-8 hours from a few other key staff, and 20-30 hours of time from a designated audit lead within the nonprofit.
+We believe the end product – a rigorous impact estimate with which to fundraise and private guidance to management on how to strengthen data systems – justifies the time.
+We strive to minimize the burden on the audited nonprofit.

 Still have questions?